 Distributing or “atomizing” your blog content can drive more members of your target audience to your website.

-An inbound consultant will work with you to determine whether and how to distribute your content using platforms such as Medium, SlideShare, Google Slides, and YouTube.
+A content marketing consultant will work with you to determine whether and how to distribute your content using platforms such as Medium, SlideShare, Google Slides, and YouTube.

 17. Run technical audits on your website

 A sub-par page experience can harm your website traffic.